ianjure/markov-chain-trading/README.md

 # Markov Trading Simulation
 A Markov chain, or Markov process, is a stochastic model that describes a sequence of possible events.
+The key property is that the future state depends only on the current state and not on the past states.
+This can be formalized as:

+$P(X_{n+1}|X_n,X_{n-1},...,X_1) = P(X_{n+1}|X_n)$

+where $X_n$ represents the state at time $n$.

 The goal of this project is to develop a simple Markov trading model using historical stock price data and machine learning.
 We will then create a web application to test our model and simulate potential market returns.

 ## Data Overview